-Gladeo is a 501c3 non-profit organization dedicated to inspiring and helping young people discover, navigate and achieve their dream careers by creating innovative multimedia career content and distributing it through guidance counselors, our career exploration workshops, the web, and social media.
+Gladeo is a 501c3 non-profit organization dedicated to inspiring and helping young people discover, navigate and achieve their dream careers by creating innovative multimedia career content and distributing online (through the web and social media) and offline (through school counselors and our career exploration workshop).

 We created a “Virtual Career Day”, an online portal where guidance counselors and students can learn about the vast array of careers from our ever-growing library of content.